 - Test Case For Drag & Drop File upload

 Note: I assume that you have an application under test in which you have access to the dialog box.
 If not, just download the Visual Studio community edition.
 And then create one sample WinFormapplication and add the dialog box component on that form.
 When you execute this application, you have to fire up the event through the button or some other way and invoke the dialog box.
 So I assume you have done at least this process on your own before you can assume the test scenarios for the dialog box.

 Take a look at the Dialog box image shown below.

 Let’s assume the test scenarios and cases for the dialog box, which may be a web dialog box or maybe a window dialog box.
 As you can see the dialog box shown here is from the Notepad functionality here the dialog box is promoting the user to take action so let’s consider that scenario and form some test cases based on this test scenario.

 Here are some of the test cases for the dialog box:

 - Check the type of dialog box.

 - Check the design and size of the dialog box are as per the requirements size, shape, and color in the document.

 - Check the text of the dialog box typo is as per the requirements.

-- Check the dialog box is appearing o perform some event on a specific location or specific instance.
+- Check the dialog box is appears o perform some event on a specific location or specific instance.

-- Check the box is displaying in the expected location or not.
+- Check whether the box is displaying in the expected location or not.

 - Check the message or information is showing as per the requirement.

-- Check on clicking of the button in the dialog box it redirects to the expected page.
+- Check on clicking the button in the dialog box it redirects to the expected page.

-- Check the dialog box is showing or not on click outside of the dialog box.
+- Check whether the dialog box is showing or not on click outside of the dialog box.

 - Check the box is showing in the same place for all the browsers.